-Tracing Irish Family History for Free—a Guide to Online Resources
+Tracing Irish Ancestors Online: A Guide to Free Resources

 Who Do You Think You Are?
 Tracing Your Family History on the Web

 Ireland currently has a population of about 4.5 million people, and around 36 million Americans claim Irish ancestry.
 During the years of the Great Famine, which was at its worst in 1847 and was caused by failure of the potato crop due to blight, one million people died.
 A further two million emigrated during the following decade—mostly to Britain and the continent of North America, but also to Argentina.
 Large-scale emigration continued well into the 20th century.
 Transportation to penal colonies in Australia was also a standard punishment (even for relatively minor crimes), and large numbers of convicts were sent there from the late 18th century onwards.
 With the advent of the Internet—and the scanning of paper records and computer storage—it is now easier to research details of our ancestors.

 84,421 km2 (32,595 sq mi)

 Republic of Ireland: